kristopolous/db.js/README.md

 ### This will be painless, I assure you.

-Inspired from TaffyDB, which I never got to work, this mimics the syntax generally while incorporating chaining to resolve some of the ambiguities I found in Taffy.
+Recently I had a very intricate and nuanced problem I had to solve.
+I thought "gee, if only I had an SQL database to run queries on, in the browser, like an SQLite for JS, life would be easy".

-Also, there is a slightly different syntax for conditionals just so there is no value collisions ( or at least as little as possible )
+Much to my delight, this wasn't that hard.
+The purpose of this project is to make something that can be described as:

-# It's basically SQL, but for the browser.
+# It's basically SQL, but in the browser.

 Lets start by doing an SQL query and show you how you can do it here: